-Upon the filing with the Court of a certified copy of a judgment of conviction demonstrating that any attorney admitted to practice before the Court has been convicted in any Court of the United States, or the District of Columbia, or of any state, territory, commonwealth or possession of the United States of a serious crime, the Court shall enter an order immediately suspending that attorney, whether the conviction resulted from a plea of guilty or nolo contendere or from a verdict after trial or otherwise, and regardless of the pendency of any appeal.
-Such order shall continue until final disposition of a disciplinary proceeding to be commenced upon the conviction direct the attorney to show cause within thirty (30) days why disbarment or some lesser punishment should not be imposed.
-A copy of such order shall immediately be served upon the attorney.
-Upon good cause shown, the Court may set aside such order when it appears in the interest of justice to do so.
+ii) Suspension.
+Upon the filing with the Courtreceipt of a certified copy of a judgment of conviction demonstrating that any attorney admitted to practice before the Court has been convicted of a serious crime in any Court of the United States, or the District of Columbia, or of any state, territory, commonwealth or possession of the United States-of a serious crime, the Court shall enter an order immediately suspending that the attorney, whether the conviction resulted from a plea of guilty or nolo contendere or from a verdict after trial or otherwise, and regardless of the pendency of any appeal.
+Such order shall direct the attorney-respondent to show cause within thirty (30) days why disbarment or some lesser punishment should not be imposed.
+A copy of such order shall immediately be served upon the attorney-respondent.